 Ram 1500 Review

-Reviewers say the 2014 Ram 1500 is a class leader with its exclusive diesel engine option, good fuel economy and car-like ride.
+Auto writers say the Ram 1500 is a class leader with its exclusive diesel engine option, good fuel economy and car-like ride.
 Because it has the best combination of positive reviews, price and long-term ownership costs in its class, we named the 2014 Ram 1500 the Best Full Size Truck for the Money.

 - "The 2014 Ram 1500 is our top pick in the full-size pickup segment, thanks to a winning combination of strong powertrains, a smooth ride and a well-trimmed cabin." -- Edmunds